Unlocking Past Information: Temporal Embeddings in Cooperative Bird's Eye View Prediction: Experiments

 \subsection{Dataset and Evaluation Metrics}

 To assess the effectiveness of the suggested temporal module designed for collaborative perception, we use the OPV2V \cite{Xu2022OPV2V} dataset.
 OPV2V is the only publicly available dataset encompassing camera data dedicated to collaborative perception in traffic scenarios and is generated in CARLA \cite{Dosovitskiy2017Carla}.
 It offers 73 scenarios, each with an average duration of 25 seconds and featuring a variable count of CAVs, ranging from 2 to 7 per timestamp.
 Each CAV has four cameras (front, rear, left, right) to achieve a 360° horizontal field of view with slight overlaps between neighboring cameras.
 In the evaluation, we employ ground truth maps to compare non-temporal models and models assisted by temporal information.
-Following \cite{xu2022cobevt}, we employ the Intersection over Union (IoU) between the map predictions generated by the models and the ground truth maps as the evaluation metric.
-During the training procedure, we randomly selected the ego vehicle for each scenario; however, we maintained a fixed ego vehicle configuration during testing.
-To assess our module, we initially compare the IoU of the original models with the TempCoBEV extension under two conditions: first, when all historical frames are correct and free from failures, and second, when the subsequent frames have no communication with any other CAV.
+Following \cite{xu2022cobevt}, we use the Intersection over Union (IoU) between the predicted and ground truth maps as the evaluation metric, as it assesses the accuracy of object boundaries in BEV map segmentation, a key aspect for tasks related to autonomous driving.
+We randomly select an ego vehicle during training for each scenario and use a fixed ego vehicle during testing.
+To assess our module, we compare the IoU of the original models with the TempCoBEV extension under two conditions: first, when all historical frames are correct and free from failures, and second, when the subsequent frames have no communication with any other CAV.